Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ### `/Meta/`

-This folder will contain a csv file with the source coordinates and the description of the data
+This folder will contain a csv file with the source coordinates and the description of the data.

 ### `/Figures/`